Log Details¶

 In addition to the default views displayed by the system here, you can also bind user views.

-- View default associated fields.
-You can choose to retain or delete fields, and you can also add new
+View the default associated fields.
+You can choose to keep or delete fields, or add new

-- After completing the binding, you can view the bound built-in view in the HOST object details.
+After completing the binding, you can view the bound built-in views in the host object details.
 You can click the jump button to go to the corresponding built-in view page.